mockcomic/PWA/README.md

 ## Description

-A social media application where users can create thoughts and leave reactions to other user's thoughts
+A PWA(progressive web app) budget application that keeps track of deposits and expenses.

 ## User Story